couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Register hooks with `pre` function

-Pre functions are executed one after another, for each hooks register.
+Pre functions are executed one after another, for each hooks registered.

 ```javascript
 import {Schema} from 'ottoman';